Pregnancy is a time of constant change for both you and your growing baby.

 If you’re sitting completely still and feel a pulsing or rhythmic twitching coming from one area of your belly, these might be baby’s hiccups.
 After a while, you’ll grow to know that familiar twitch.

 Hiccups are typically a normal reflex.
-But in rare cases, especially in later pregnancy, they may signal a cord problem.
+It’s been suggested, though, that if they’re frequent and persistent in later pregnancy, they could signal a cord problem.

 Umbilical cord compression or prolapse, when the blood and oxygen supply slows or is cut off from the fetus, typically happens in the last weeks of pregnancy or during childbirth.